Paul Oakenfold: Tours and nightclubs: 1992–2000

 In 1998 and 1999, Oakenfold took the first place in DJ Mags Top 100 DJs.
-With the two-year contract as a resident in Liverpool's Cream, it was in 1999 that he released Resident.
+With the two-year contract as a resident in Cream, it was in 1999 that he released Resident.
 Two Years of Oakenfold at Cream. on Virgin.
 Thrive Records, the US distributor for early Global Underground releases had a different numbering scheme for the Global Underground albums; due to this Global Underground 007: Paul Oakenfold, New York (GU007) was released as (GU002) in the United States only.
 The compilation was released on 25 May 1998, with the US release on 19 January 1999.
 This was the second production from Oakenfold with GU and it contained trance, drum and bass, progressive house, progressive trance, breakbeat and downtempo.
 This became his last work with GU.

 In 1999, he became the first DJ to play on the main stage at the Glastonbury Festival for 90,000 people, which he considers his favorite gig.
-He became resident DJ for the opening of (short-lived) London superclub Home, a role he performed until May the following year.
+He became resident DJ for the opening of London superclub Home, a role he performed until May the following year.
 Also in 1999, he moved to the United States where he went on tour.

 In 2000, he created fourteen tracks of jazz, soul, house and Goa based styles with Mitchell Oakenfold.
 Twenty-four FX and scratches loops and sounds were included too, each consisting of six seconds; the album cover says "Only for DJs and Producers" and was released on Music of Life.

 In March 2000, he teamed up with Steve Osborne, Andy Gray and Bruno Ellingham to remix Moby's song "Natural Blues".

 Sometime before July 2000, he teamed up with Andy Gray to write and produce the theme for the Channel 4 reality show Big Brother under the name Elementfour.
 The series started airing on 18 July 2000, with the theme later released as a single.
 The programme and theme moved over to Channel 5 from 18 August 2011 to 5 November 2018.